Frequently Asked Questions About Kalimba Yacht Charters

-A: Yes it is safe and protected: We are acting as a package operator in that we are supplying two elements of a package: transport and hotel.
-We keep your deposit and final payment in a separate account untouched by us until after you have had your holiday.
+A: Yes it is safe and protected: We will keep your deposit and final payment in a separate account untouched by us until after your holiday.
 In the event we have to cancel your holiday for any reason (boat operational problems etc), your money will be refunded in full.
 For additional security you may like to pay us via Paypal (additional fee applies).

 Q: What if I cancel?
 Is my deposit refundable?

 A: Up to a point.
 We require a deposit of 30% of the value of the holiday to reserve the boat for you.
 You can cancel (in writing) any time up to 3 months before the holiday for a full refund.
 After that the deposit is usually not refundable.
 However, if we manage to take a booking filling your place we will refund the money.
 Full payment (the balance 70%) is due 30 days before your holiday.
 If you cancel after this date we will refund the 70% paid but not the 30% deposit unless we manage to take a booking filling your place then we will refund the money.